Mountain biking in Minnesota state forests

 - County and federal lands have their own rules for use.

-- Private lands, you must have permission to enter.
-Trespass laws apply.
+- You must have the landowner's permission to enter privately owned land, and trespass laws apply.

 Sharing the roads and trails

 Forest roads are used by cars, logging trucks, and other forest users (hikers, hunters, horseback riders, ATVs, and off-highway motorcycles).

 - All laws for public road use must be followed on state forest roads.

 - Watch out for logging trucks and heavy equipment in a state forest.